 My belief is that a baby wants to eat and sleep, and if they aren’t there is something in the way, something stopping them from achieving a good eating and sleeping balance.

 My advice was to see a Pediatrician to get the reflux under control, this took some time to get the medication right, so it was up to her mum and dad and I to learn to communicate with her so that we could cajole her to eat.

 Babies have a tendency to go into their own little world when they are overwhelmed (this usually looks like crying with their eyes closed) and it can be tricky to pull them back out, to make eye contact and reconnect.

-Are you listening?
 We need to listen to our children.
 We need to hear them so that later on in life as they grow, they can hear what we have to say.
-It is a two way thing!
+It is a 2 way thing!
 Communication is the key, it is the way forward for growing GREAT families and what’s more, growing GREAT individual people within those families.

 For more expert advice from some of New Zealand’s top baby experts, check out our Babies section.